Car salary sacrifice and ECO schemes

 So what exactly is a car salary sacrifice car scheme?

 All servicing, vehicle maintenance (including tyre replacement), European breakdown cover and fully comprehensive motor insurance are included.
 We also complete an annual driving licence check with the DVLA for each employee on the scheme.
-All of this helps to ensure your organisation is adhering to their Duty of Care responsibilities.
+All of this helps to ensure your organisation is adhering to its duty of care responsibilities.

 Benefits for the employer

-- Helps meet Duty of Care obligations through a fully-maintained vehicle.
+- It helps meet employer duty of care obligations through a fully-maintained vehicle

-- Fully automated online system for your employees.
+- It delivers a fully automated online system for employees

 Benefits for the employee

-- Brand new, fully insured and maintained car.
+- It provides a brand new, fully insured and maintained car

-- Fully automated online quote to order system.
+- It delivers a fully automated online quote to order system

-Employee Car Ownership (ECO) schemes differ from company cars in one fundamental way: the car is owned by the employee; not the company.
+Employee car ownership (ECO) schemes differ from company car provision in one fundamental way: the car is owned by the employee; not the company.

 In all other ways, the car is run in a similar way to a company car.

 An ECO scheme works by giving employees a monthly salary allowance to spend on a car of their choice.
 The allowance is worked out individually for drivers and is based on their car grade, tax bracket and annual business mileage.
-For this monthly fee, the driver also gets servicing, maintenance, breakdown cover and so on – in fact all the convenience of a company car.
+For this monthly fee, the driver also gets benefits such as servicing, maintenance and breakdown cover – in fact all the convenience of a company car.

-ECO is fundamentally different to offering employees cash allowance instead of a company car.
-It places control around how the allowance is spent and supports the employer’s duty of care.
+ECO is fundamentally different to offering employees a cash allowance instead of a company car.
+It places control of how the allowance is spent and supports the employer’s duty of care.
 This differentiates ECO scheme drivers from the ‘grey fleet’ of employees who use their private car for business.

-Although ECO may not be suitable for every fleet (or for every vehicle in a company’s fleet) it now has the endorsement from the HMRC that BIK company car tax does not apply.
-So it may be worth exploring as a tax efficient driver solution for today’s environment.
+Although ECO may not be suitable for every fleet (or for every vehicle in a company’s fleet) it now has the endorsement from HMRC that benefit-in- kind company car tax does not apply.
+This means it may be worth exploring as a tax efficient driver solution for today’s environment.